 To make your gardening as sustainable as possible, make sure you do not just plant for wildlife.
 Attract wildlife to your garden in other ways too.
 For example, you might create a wildlife pond, or other habitats to attract and aid a wide range of different creatures.

 Consider installing bee hotels, bug habitats, hedgehog houses, bird boxes, bat boxes and more.
 Keep extending a helping hand to all wildlife and that wildlife will certainly help you too.

 Go Zero Waste – Refuse, Reduce, Reuse, Repair and Recycle

-All sustainable gardeners should also think about waste.
+Anyone who partakes in sustainable gardening should also think about waste.
 And how all forms of waste can be reduced through their gardening efforts.
 When choosing tools, containers, and other gardening equipment, follow the 5 ‘R’s of sustainable waste management: refuse, reduce, reuse, repair and recycle.

 Think about how you can make use in your garden of items and materials that would otherwise have been thrown away.
 And make sure you are not wasting any of the natural resources that your garden can offer.

-Are you gardening in a sustainable way?
-We found some more great eco gardening tips from eco-friendly homeware & beauty company, Tabitha Eve, who produce reusable alternatives to single-use products.
+Are you gardening in the most eco friendly way?
+We found some more great sustainable gardening tips from eco-friendly homeware & beauty company, Tabitha Eve, who produce reusable alternatives to single-use products.
 Feel free to share your tips, experiences and suggestions in the comments below.